Jatoxo/NES-Emulator/README.md

 A beeeg stoopid emulador in java
 _This emulator is in its infancy and can only run the most basic games as of writing this.
 Before any UI is tackled it will first be made to work with most games.
-Audio is currently not supported.
 Inputs are hardmapped._

 # Philosophy